Administrative Policies and Procedures Manual - Policy 3700: Education Benefits

 - A non-credit professional development course taken during the employee’s work schedule that is related to the employee’s job or a UNM job that the employee can reasonably aspire to (approval is to authorize absence from work and approve an alternate work schedule if applicable per Section 3.2. above); or

-- A non-credit health and fitness course or personal enrichment course taken during the employee’s work schedule (approval is to authorize the absence from work and to approve an alternate work schedule per Section 3.2. above).
+- A non-credit health, fitness, or personal enrichment course taken during the employee’s work schedule (approval is to authorize the absence from work and to approve an alternate work schedule per Section 3.2. above).

 The Tuition Remission benefit is a voluntary benefit offered to employees; therefore, managers and supervisors cannot require employees to use their tuition remission benefit for work-related or management-ordered courses.